Animal Humane Society digs in to trending topics on pet food

-Luckily, there’s another option to help pet parents who can’t figure out why every food causes symptoms in their animal — Hydrolyzed (HA) food.
+Luckily, there’s another option to help pet parents who can’t figure out which ingredient in their pet food causes issues — Hydrolyzed (HA) food.
 It’s cooked at a high temperature to break down the proteins so they no longer cause an allergic reaction.

 While you don't need a prescription from a veterinarian to buy prescription pet food, you do need to buy the actual food from a veterinarian's office.
-This simply ensures people aren't giving specialized diets to their animals that don't need them — which can do more harm than good.
+This simply ensures people aren't giving specialized diets to their animals that don't need them.

-These foods can be very expensive and are likely not AAFCO certified.
-But they are necessary for some cases.
+These foods can be expensive and are likely not AAFCO certified, but they're necessary for some animals.

 - Kidney disease: Prescription diets were developed with kidney disease in mind.
 The increased salt content helps flush water through the kidney and bladder, reducing or preventing kidney stones.
-Prescription food can increase a cat or dog’s life span by 50%.
+Prescription food can significantly increase a cat or dog’s life span.

 - Diabetes: Insulin is necessary to treat the diabetes, but a specialized diet can reduce or eliminate the need over time and help maintain the disease.

 A raw diet can be incredibly nutritious for your pet if done right.
 Traditional, commercial dry food is only 80% digestible, where home-cooked and raw food is up to 98% digestible.
-A lower digestibility is not harmful to your pet, it’s simply not as efficient.
+A lower digestibility is not harmful to your pet, it’s just simply less efficient.